 We've been online serving the Clan Cunningham legacy since 1999!
-We have recently moved to the cloud on a virtual
+We are on the cloud on a virtual

-server under the complete control of CCSA and recently relocated our headquarters to Westminster, Colorado.
+server under the complete control of CCSA with our headquarters in Westminster, Colorado.

 "Tha na Coiningeanaich an seo" The Cunningham Clan shall remain here in PERPETUITY!

-The Clan Cunningham Society since 1984 serving 1,105 Cunningham members
+The Clan Cunningham Society since 1984 serving 1,152 Cunningham members in America,

-in America, Scotland, Ireland, France, Canada, Australia and the world over!
+Scotland, Ireland, England, France, Canada, Australia, New Zealand, South Africa, Norway and the world over!